westpoint-robotics/usma_ardrone/README.md

 ---

 Assuming the optitrack software and cameras are booted and running, to launch the demo, first launch the vrpn service.
-This will stream the optitrack pose data as a ros message.
+This will stream the optitrack pose data as a ros message. (note this assumes the Ethernet cable for the optitrack pc has been switched from EECSDS3 to the linksys router, it has not been tested on EECSDS3)

 	>> roslaunch optitrack_controller vrpn.launch